Retirement Growth Opportunity With Cryptocurrency

 - Review your rollover options with a Digital Currency Specialist over the phone.

-- Create a Digital IRA account with BitIRA’s qualified custodian partner, Preferred Trust Company.
+- Create a Digital IRA account with BitIRA’s qualified custodian partners, either Equity Trust Company or Preferred Trust Company.

 - Rollover assets from qualifying retirement account(s) into the new Digital IRA.